fdd4s/wifi-analytics/README.md

 ## What it does

-wmon captures mac address and RSSI (signal strength) of wifi packets received by a wifi device in monitor mode (passively, it doesnt send data of any kind).
+wmon (Wifi MONitor) captures mac address and RSSI (signal strength) of wifi packets received by a wifi device in monitor mode (passively, it doesnt send data of any kind).

 ## How it works

 wmon capture whole wifi network packets, i.e: this software doesnt capture only probe requests, it captures everything.
 Even in encrypted wifi networks, MAC address is never encrypted. wmon saves only the higher RSSI each minute for every MAC.
-So if the device keeps sending data through wifi, you can monitor when the device enters and exit in the coverage range, and with the signal strength every minute.
+So if the device keeps sending data through wifi, you can monitor when the device enters and exit in the coverage range, with the signal strength every minute.

 ## Uses